opencitations/heritrace/user_testing/packages/enduser/README.md

 ### **SUS Questionnaire Completion (3 minutes)**

-> "Now please complete the SUS (System Usability Scale) questionnaire provided."
+> "Now please complete the SUS (System Usability Scale) questionnaire provided in the `sus_questionnaire.md` file included in this package."

 ### **Written Reflection (10 minutes)**

-> "After completing the SUS, please provide written answers to the following questions.
+> "After completing the SUS, please fill out the `written_responses_template.md` file with your written answers to the reflection questions about your experience with HERITRACE's metadata management features."
->
-> 1. How effectively did HERITRACE support you in these metadata management tasks?
-> 2. What were the most useful features for your bibliographic workflow?
-> 3. What were the main weaknesses or frustrating aspects you encountered?
-> 4. What additional features would have made this more useful for your academic work?
->
-> Take your time with each answer - we want your complete thoughts."

 ## Post-Session Requirements

 **Participants must submit**:
 - Complete screen+voice recording file
-- Completed SUS questionnaire
-- Written answers to reflection questions
-- The `export.zip` file generated by `export-data.sh` (Linux/Mac) or `export-data.bat` (Windows).
+- The `export.zip` file generated by `export-data.sh` (Linux/Mac) or `export-data.bat` (Windows)

+**Note**: The `export.zip` file automatically includes:
+- Your database modifications and testing data
+- Your completed SUS questionnaire (`sus_questionnaire.md`)
+- Your written responses to reflection questions (`written_responses_template.md`)